GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/openid-connect.md

 - The *end user* or *subject* is the person being authenticated.

-- The *OpenID Provider* or *OP* is the equivalent of the SAML IDP.
-It holds the credentials (like a username/ password) and information about the subject.
-The Gluu Server is an OP.
+- The *OpenID Provider (OP)* is the equivalent of a SAML Identity Provider (IDP).
+It holds end user credentials (like a username/ password) and personally identifiable information.
+During a single sign-on (SSO) login flow, end users are redirected to the OP for authentication.

 - The *Relying Party* or  *RP*  or *client* is software, like a mobile application or website, which needs to authenticate the subject.
 The RP is an OAuth